roshan-lal-dia/tech-travelers-journal/README.md

 * New movies
 * New plans
 * Need to look after body
 * Need to use time
+* Maintaining streaks in 4 platforms

  ## Tech Sattire (Smile in Pain Edition🥲)
 - I thought Android Application JAVA code is worse, then I saw JAVA servlet code